Júnior Moraes: CSKA Sofia and Metalurh Donetsk

 Before 2011–12 season Moraes joined Bulgarian side CSKA Sofia.
 He made his A Group debut on 12 September 2011 in a 3–0 home win over Lokomotiv Plovdiv, scoring a penalty.
 On 2 October, Moraes scored twice in a 3–0 away win over Svetkavitsa.
 He scored a hattrick versus Litex Lovech on 19 May.
 Moraes eventually finished the 2011–12 A Group season as joint top scorer with Ivan Stoyanov.
+However, CSKA Sofia was outperformed surprisingly by a point by Ludogorets that won the national title for the first time and CSKA qualified to the UEFA Europe League instead of the Champions League.